Home » #Technology » Disk Usage on Linux Servers: Identifying and Cleaning Up Logs

 Customize the settings to rotate logs based on size or age, ensuring that logs are managed efficiently without manual intervention.

-As a Tech Advisor, I want to stress that Effective log management is crucial for maintaining the health and performance of your Linux server.
+My Tech Advice: I want to stress that Effective log management is crucial for maintaining the health and performance of your Linux server.
 By regularly monitoring log files, identifying those that consume excessive disk space, and implementing cleanup strategies, you can prevent logs from becoming a problem.
 Whether through manual cleanup or automated log rotation, taking control of your server’s logs will help ensure that your system remains stable and responsive.

 #AskDushyant